 Information in this publication has been compiled with the utmost care.
 However, all information in this publication is subject to change.
 The Council and Senate accept no responsibility for errors.
-It is essential to study the Faculty Rulebook, available at www.ufs.ac.za, as the final and correct source of information.
+Therefore, it is essential to study the Faculty Rulebook, available at www.ufs.ac.za, as the final and correct source of information.

-This publication was compiled and produced by the Department of Student Recruitment Services at the University of the Free State.
-Wekkie Saayman Building, University of the Free State, Bloemfontein 9301
+This publication was compiled and produced by the Department of Student Recruitment Services at the University of the Free State, Wekkie Saayman Building, Corner of Rector and Graduandi Avenues, University of the Free State, Bloemfontein, 9301